 Kodaikanal (also spelled Kodai) is a town and a taluka division in Dindigul district in the south Indian state of Tamil Nadu.
 It is sometimes referred to as the “Princess of Hill stations” and is a popular tourist destination.
 It is known as the ‘Switzerland of the East’ because of its natural beauty.
 Much of the local economy is Hospitality industry based on national and international tourism.
-Kodaikanal was established by American missionaries around 1845, as a refuge from the high temperatures and tropical diseases of the plains.
-Hill stations located at an altitude of 2133 mts.
+This city was established by American missionaries around 1845, as a refuge from the high temperatures and tropical diseases of the plains.
+Kodaikanal Hill Stations located at an altitude of 2133 mts.
 (7000 feet).
 It is located above the upper Palani Hills.
 It lies between the Parappar and Gundar Valleys.
 The hills form the eastward spur of the Western Ghats on the South India.
 The climate of this place is endowed throughout the year.
 The temperature of this place does not have very big change.
 This place is traveled by large number of tourist throughout the year frequently.
 It is about 409km from Chennai, 109km from Dindigul.

-It is about 60 km from dindigul and 120 km from Madurai.
-Of all the three major hill stations of Tamil Nadu Ooty, Kodaikanal and Yercaud it is definitely the most beautiful and unlike Ooty does not warrant heavy woolen clothes during winter.
+It is about 60 km from Dindigul and 120 km from Madurai.
+Of all the three major hill stations of Tamil Nadu Ooty, Kodaikkanal and Yercaud it is definitely the most beautiful and unlike Ooty does not warrant heavy woolen clothes during winter.
 It is located on the western crest of the Palani hills amidst thickly wooded slopes, precipitous rocky outcrops, waterfalls, fragrant and colorful flowers with astonishing viewpoints that is incomparable to any place in India.
 Unlike Ooty where you have to travel long distances to see the places of tourist interest, here you can visit all the places within walking distance.
 This is nice place not only to escape the heat of the tropical summer and a perennial place of relaxation.
-Kodaikanal mean cool resting place in summer (kodai).
+The word Kodai mean's cool resting place in summer.

 The collector of Madurai Vere Leving constructed several roads and dug the lake.
 The climate is quite ideal for blossoms to bloom and the Pambar stream provides excellent water.
 One of the world’s oldest solar observatories (1899) is also located here.